-I recently began reading danah boyd’s book It’s Complicated: The Social Lives of Networked Teens, and it has me thinking about privacy.
+I recently began reading danah boyd’s book It’s Complicated: The Social Lives of Networked Teens.
+It has me thinking about privacy.

 I’ve written before about security and the illusion of security.
 Many internet users who do not have a background in online security feel more secure when the illusion of security exists than when following actual steps to ensure security.
-Privacy can be similarly difficult to navigate, for the same reason: the illusion of privacy online is not the same as actually being private.
+Privacy can be similarly difficult to navigate, for the same reason.
+The illusion of privacy online is not the same as actually having privacy.

 In her book, danah boyd explains the difference between public spaces and being public.
 Public spaces are places like malls, parks, and (online) social media and social networking sites.
 However, we can often spend time in a public space without being public.
 In other words, we have conversations in the mall without assuming that our conversation will be broadcast over a loudspeaker.
 There’s an assumption that no one is listening to or recording our conversations in a park.

-There’s no law that dictates that we don’t stare at people sitting across from us at the subway or join in on conversations between strangers on the street.
-It’s merely social etiquette.
-These are public spaces, but we still maintain our privacy.
+There’s no law that dictates that we don’t stare at people sitting across from us at the subway.
+We could join in on conversations between strangers on the street.
+We don’t – it’s social etiquette.
+These are public spaces, but we maintain our privacy.

 boyd references Supreme Court Justice Louis Brandeis’s description of privacy as “the right to be left alone.”
-We all seek our privacy, in private spaces such as our homes, and in public spaces where we whisper, or merely assume others aren’t listening in.
-But the issue gets mildly more complicated when we look at how power impacts privacy.
+We all seek our privacy.
+We seek it out in private spaces such as our homes.
+We also seek it in public spaces where we whisper, or merely assume others aren’t listening in.
+But the issue gets more complicated when we look at how power impacts privacy.

 For example, some parents believe they have a right, or even an obligation, to infiltrate their children’s privacy.
-This used to mean reading diaries or looking through books and papers.
+This used to mean reading diaries.
 When I was a kid it meant some parents listened in on our phone conversations, or eavesdropped on sleepover conversations.
-Today it is extended to reading “private” emails and monitoring Facebook conversations.
+Today it extends to reading “private” emails and monitoring Facebook conversations.

-Similarly, from a power standpoint, the government puts laws in place that regulate privacy, whether through phone taps or warrant-less searches.
+Similarly, from a power standpoint, the government puts laws in place that regulate privacy.
+This takes the form of phone taps and warrant-less searches.
 One of the most well known examples of this is the Patriot Act.
 The argument both parents and the government use in these cases is often the same: if you have nothing to hide, you shouldn’t mind.

 When Los Angeles officials began confiscating tiny houses, a homeless man named Willie Hadnot was quoted as saying “I could shut the door, go lay down, quiet.
 And that’s what I miss a whole lot, man.
 I don’t want to start crying.”
-He was missing his privacy.
+He missed his privacy.

 In Cory Doctorow’s novel Little Brother, Marcus explains the concept similarly.